mythz/jquip/README.md

 ### Build customizable jquip packages with the [jQuip Library Builder service](http://www.servicestack.net/jqbuilder/)

+The [jquip Simple Demo](http://servicestack.net/jqbuilder/demo.htm) is also available to try online, whilst a version [compiled with Google's Closure Library (Advanced mode) is in the repo](https://github.com/mythz/jquip/blob/master/demo.closure-advanced.htm).

 #### Disclaimer

 This is **NOT** an official [jQuery.com](http://jquery.com/) project.